 b.
 Leveraging AI Analytical Features

-Sentiment Analysis: Utilize AI-powered sentiment analysis tools to automatically analyze the text comments from patients.
+- Sentiment Analysis: Utilize AI-powered sentiment analysis tools to automatically analyze the text comments from patients.
 Sentiment analysis can categorize feedback as positive, negative, or neutral, providing a deeper understanding of patient emotions and attitudes.
+For example, if negative sentiment clusters around “long wait times,” prioritize addressing operational bottlenecks.

-Text Analysis: Use text analysis to identify common themes and keywords in patient feedback.
+- Text Analysis: Use text analysis to identify common themes and keywords in patient feedback.
 This involves processing and categorizing large volumes of text to uncover recurring issues or areas of excellence.
+For example, frequent mentions of “billing issues” in negative comments indicate a need to streamline payment processes.

 4. Taking Action on Feedback Collected through NPS Surveys